ng-git/OptiMol/README.md

 ## Testing

-Most scientists who write software constantly test their code.
-That is, if you are a scientist writing software, I am sure that you have tried to see how well your code works by running every new function you write, examining the inputs and the outputs of the function, to see if the code runs properly (without error), and to see whether the results make sense.

-Automated code testing takes this informal practice, makes it formal, and automates it, so that you can make sure that your code does what it is supposed to do, even as you go about making changes around it.

-We recommend using the ['pytest'](http://pytest.org/latest/) library for testing.
-The `py.test` application traverses the directory tree in which it is issued, looking for files with the names that match the pattern `test_*.py` (typically, something like our `shablona/tests/test_shablona.py`).
-Within each of these files, it looks for functions with names that match the pattern `test_*`.
-Typically each function in the module would have a corresponding test (e.g. `test_transform_data`).
-This is sometimes called 'unit testing', because it independently tests each atomic unit in the software.
-Other tests might run a more elaborate sequence of functions ('end-to-end testing' if you run through the entire analysis), and check that particular values in the code evaluate to the same values over time.
-This is sometimes called 'regression testing'.
-We have one such test in `shablona/tests/test_shablona.py` called `test_params_regression`.
-Regressions in the code are often canaries in the coal mine, telling you that you need to examine changes in your software dependencies, the platform on which you are running your software, etc.
+`optimol/tests` is where the local tests and sample data stored.
+We have built tests in `test_data_compile.py` for each function included in the software.
+We recommend runnning local tests byy ['nosetests'](nose.readthedocs.io/en/latest/).
+The `nosetests` application traverses the directory tree in which it is issued, looking for functions with names that match the pattern `test_*`.
+Typically each function in the module would have a corresponding test (e.g. `test_get_df_user_edge_cases`).
+Typing `nosetests test_data_compile.py` into the command window will start the unit test on your computer. `travis.yml'`is also pakced for ['continuous integration'](https://docs.travis-ci.com/user/customizing-the-build).
+Automated code testing creates an virtual environment for software testing each time when updating the this remote repository.

 ## Installation